elaastic/elaastic-questions-server/authentification/README.md

 This folder contains the configuration files for the Keycloak server.

+## Setup environment
+You must set the Keycloak admin password using the environment variable `KEYCLOAK_ADMIN_PASSWORD`.
+This can be achieved by defining your own `.env` file at the project root (it will be used by docker-compose).
+See `.env.template`.

 ## `/realms`

 This folder contains the configuration files for the realms in Keycloak.